 Mr. Castellano studied procurement law extensively at the George Washington University Law School, working as a research assistant to Professor Steven Schooner and graduating as a Murray Schooner Procurement Scholar.
 Prior to joining the firm, he clerked for the Honorable Jimmie V. Reyna at the United States Court of Appeals for the Federal Circuit and worked as a legal consultant in the World Bank Office of Suspension and Debarment (OSD).
-He has published more than fifteen articles addressing various topics in procurement law.
+He is a widely published author, with articles cited in leading treatises and used as course material.

 - JD, George Washington University Law School, 2015, highest honors, Order of the Coif

 - BA, Roanoke College, 2012, magna cum laude

 - US Court of Appeals for the Federal Circuit